 URome, one of our most popular programs, provides you with the opportunity to study abroad in one of Europe’s oldest and most exciting cities!
 American University of Rome (AUR) hosts URome students on their campus, located on top of the Gianicolo (Rome’s highest hill) offering a spectacular view of the city and ready access to Trastevere, one of Rome’s most vibrant districts, full of restaurants and markets.
 AUR is a small institution, with a student body of about 500 students--half of whom are study abroad students-- giving you the chance to experience student life on the campus of a small, liberal arts university while living in Rome for the semester.

-Housing for the semester is included in the URome program fee; you will be living in furnished apartments surrounding the AUR campus, typically about a 15-25 minute walk or ride on public transit.
+Participants on this program may be required to self-quarantine prior to the start of their program for a specified period of time.
+Students are responsible for arranging (logistics and financial) their travel appropriately to ensure self-quarantine is completed prior to the start of the program.Housingfor the semester is included in the URome program fee; you will be living in furnished apartments surrounding the AUR campus, typically about a 15-25 minute walk or ride on public transit.
 We describe these apartments as 'embedded' because you will be living in an apartment with other AUR students, but you will be in an apartment building with Italian individuals and families, enabling you to learn firsthand about how Italians live day to day.
 Each apartment typically houses 4-6 students, and rooms are usually double occupancy; roommate requests are accepted but not guaranteed.
-Apartments include Wi-Fi, land-line phone, a PC computer, linens, towels, washing machine and a fully equipped kitchen
+Apartments include Wi-Fi, land-line phone, a PC, linens, towels, washing machine and a fully equipped kitchen.
+Please visit AUR Housing Website for more information & virtual tours.

 After the Etruscan era came to an end in 509 BC, the Roman Republic was founded and remained active until 476 AD.
 The Catholic Church laid the foundation of its presence in Rome in the 6th century, and with Vatican City remaining in Rome today, Rome's religious ties are still prevalent.
 Though it served as the capital of the world and the seat of Christian power, Rome's story is not without its share of setbacks and challenges; Rome, in addition to being affected by the outbreak of the plague, was also the site of many battles, a large fire, flooding and famine.
 Though these scars left their mark, a revitalization effort in the 2000s has made Rome into a city that balances the modern and historic with grace.